Russian occupation of Kherson Oblast: Administrative divisions

+Elections

+For the election to the State Duma of Russia in September 2026, Russia has created a separate Kherson single‑mandate electoral district (No.187).

 Human rights

 Censorship and internet restrictions

 On 21 July 2022, it was reported that a then-recent Russian decree had extended Russian 2022 war censorship laws to the Kherson oblast, with deportation to Russia included as a punishment for infringement.

 A few weeks after taking over Kherson city, Russian soldiers seized the offices of local internet service providers and took control of the networks, rerouting data through Russian networks.
 Under the occupation regime, the social media sites Facebook, Instagram and Twitter were blocked, as well as Ukrainian and other news websites.

 Sexual violence

 As the 2022 Kherson counteroffensive liberated much of northern Kherson Oblast, Ukrainian investigation teams uncovered "widespread evidence" of sexual abuse by Russian occupation forces against the population of the region.
 By 3 November 2022, Ukrainian investigators had documented six alleged cases of sexual assault in newly liberated regions.